collapsed-stacks/startups/questions/8421/query-regarding-startup-india-scheme.md

 - tagged: `business-registration`, `india`, `entrepreneurship`
 - score: 2

-<p>I am from India and planning to register a new company, but on 16th January 2016 Prime Minister launched Startup India Scheme, under which the Government has provided many relaxations.<br />
+I am from India and planning to register a new company, but on 16th January 2016 Prime Minister launched Startup India Scheme, under which the Government has provided many relaxations.<br />
- An app will be launched on 1st April 2016 for registration of startup companies.</p>
+ An app will be launched on 1st April 2016 for registration of startup companies.

-<p>Now my doubt is: <br />
+Now my doubt is: <br />
-Would I receive the benefits of the scheme if I register my company before 1st April OR should I wait for next financial year?</p>
+Would I receive the benefits of the scheme if I register my company before 1st April OR should I wait for next financial year?

 ## No Answers